Dr. Ivan Rodriguez

 Coming from Florida, Dr. Rodriguez is excited to experience all four seasons!
 He thinks the motorists in Michigan are much less aggressive than Florida and welcomes the lack of traffic in comparison to Miami.
 “I really like how friendly and kind everyone has been.
 It feels like I have stepped back into a world that I only experienced through old television shows,” he says.

 Join us in welcoming Dr. Rodriguez.
-Please stop by his office to meet him in 508 Owen and tell him a friendly Michigan hello.
+Please stop by his office to meet him in 422 Hill Hsll and give him a friendly Michigan hello.